NVIDIA/cccl/CONTRIBUTING.md

 ## Building and Testing

 CCCL components are header-only libraries.
 This means there isn't a traditional build process for the library itself.
 However, before submitting contributions, it's a good idea to build and run tests.

-Dedicated build and test scripts for each component are provided in the `ci/` directory.
+There are multiple options for building and running our tests, which you choose depends on your preferences and if you are using [CCCL's DevContainers](.devcontainer/README.md) (highly recommended!).

+### Using Manual Builds Scripts
-### Building
+#### Building

 Use the build scripts provided in the `ci/` directory to build tests for each component.
 Building tests does not require a GPU.